 Washington State is serious about student success.
-That’s why we’re changing our course schedule in Fall 2022 to feature 8-week classes.
-Yep, we’re changing the way you go to college so you can Focus to Finish on your degree or certificate
+That’s why we have changed our course schedule to feature 8-week classes.
+Yep, we've changed the way you go to college so you can Focus to Finish on your degree or certificate

 With traditional 16-week semesters, it’s easy to run out of steam before reaching your goal.
-Starting Fall 2022, WSCC is offering two shorter 8-week sessions for most classes, proven to put you on the path to success.
+WSCC now offers two shorter 8-week sessions for most classes, proven to put you on the path to success.

 Why is the eight-week model so great?